NativeScript/firebase/packages/firebase-admob/README.md

 <string>ca-app-pub-3940256099942544~1458002511</string>
 ```

-See [Update your Info.plist](https://developers.google.com/admob/ios/quick-start#update%5C_your%5C_infoplist) for more information about configuring Info.plist and setting up your App ID.
+For more information about configuring the `Info.plist` and setting up your App ID, see [Update your Info.plist](https://developers.google.com/admob/ios/quick-start#update%5C_your%5C_infoplist).

 ## Setup Admob for Android

 Add AdMob App ID ([identified in the AdMob UI](https://support.google.com/admob/answer/7356431)) to the app's `AndroidManifest.xml` file, found at `App_Resources/Android/src/main`.
-Failure to do so will result in a crash on launch of an app.
+Failure to do so will result in a crash on app launch.
 Add the ID by adding a `<meta-data>` tag with name `com.google.android.gms.ads.APPLICATION_ID`, as shown below.
 For `android:value` insert your own AdMob App ID in quotes.

 ```xml
 <application>